KhiopsML/khiops-python/doc/samples/samples_sklearn.rst

     from sklearn.pipeline import Pipeline
     from sklearn.preprocessing import OneHotEncoder

-    from pykhiops import core as pk
+    from khiops import core as pk
-    from pykhiops.sklearn import (
+    from khiops.sklearn import (
         KhiopsClassifier,
         KhiopsCoclustering,
         KhiopsEncoder,